 That’s right he did an unnecessary 6th year.

 Surely the key to carrying out a ruse of this nature involves keeping a somewhat low profile but then I suppose by that stage he was in for a penny, in for a pound.

 Upon completion of his studies Lee (let’s just call him that for now) achieved 5 A-grade Highers and excellent reviews for his project work.
 It comes as no surprise then that he was accepted with open arms into the medical faculty of the University of Dundee where he finally got his chance to study towards his apparent lifelong ambition of becoming a doctor.

 Alas like all good stories this pantomime had to come to an end.
-Lee finally ran out of luck whilst holidaying with two of his female classmates, the sly dog, in Majorca in the summer of 95′.
+Lee finally ran out of luck whilst holidaying with two of his female classmates, the sly dog, in Majorca in the balmy summer of ’95.
 I presume the trip was his idea.

 Undaunted MacKinnon pushed on and went to Dundee University in any event.
 Things weren’t quite as fun as high school though and suspecting the educational authorities were onto him he dropped out.

 So now we get to the main question that being, why the hell did he do it in the first place?